amsievert/dndnotes/mdFiles/Campaign Notes/The Return of Ileus/Session 71.md

 ## Present Day Monfort
  Monfort was destroyed by Kainomancers during the Arcane Resurgence.
 Following the Scourge, the city remained as a stronghold for Anteitic mages.
 The mages of the city cloaked it with illusion magic during the Age of Dragons, keeping it from being discovered by the draconic overlords.

 Following the fall of Thalroth and the start of the Arcane Resurgence, the mages ended the Illusory magic and opened the gates of Monfort once again to outsiders.
-The city became a great exporter of Anteitic
+The city became a great exporter of Anteitic ideology, spreading the philosophies across Chandaria.
+The newly coined Kainomancers quickly learned of this Anteitic stronghold and began planning to destroy it.

+In 512 PS, a group of elite Kainomancers attacked Monfort